ggrevera/flutter_viking_student/README.md

 # flutter_viking_student

-A Dart (and eventually Dart+Flutter) project to implemebt the viking chess game (actually a family of games).
+A Dart (and eventually Dart+Flutter) project to implement the viking chess game (actually a family of games).

 ## Getting Started